kmu-leeky/kmu-leeky.github.io/index.md

 Kyungyong has few industry experiecnes as a software development engineer and researcher.

 * Amazon Inc. Seattle.
 WA.
 USA.
 (2014 ~ 2016) Software Development Engineer
-  * Building a deep learning-based product recommendation platform for [Amazon e-commerce site](https://www.amazon.com/)
+  * In a team of building a next generation deep learning-based product recommendation platform for [Amazon e-commerce site](https://www.amazon.com/)
-  * Building a scalable and fault-tolerant web server framework.
+  * In a team of building a scalable and fault-tolerant web server framework.
 * Hewlett Packard (HP) Labs.
 Palo Alto.
 CA. USA (2012 ~ 2014) Research Associate Intern
   * [distributedR](https://github.com/vertica/distributedR): A package that enables large-scale machine learning using R.
   * Interference and priority-aware multiple parallel application scheduling